CIHR-IPPH Trailblazer Award 2023

 - Coherent intersectoral action for population health improvements;

-- Scalable population health solutions; and
+- Scalable population health solutions;

 - Equitable population health impacts.